-Indeed, it is arguably more likely that the stellar population ages are $\gtrsim 30$ Myr such that these galaxies have intrinsic UV continuum slopes including nebular continuum emission of $\beta_{\mathrm{int}} > -2.6$ (Fig. \ref{fig:nebular_modeling}).
-In \citet{cullen2017} we analysed the stellar populations of simulated galaxies at $z=5$ and found that the typical intrinsic UV slopes assuming $f_{\mathrm{esc}}=0$ were $\beta \simeq -2.4$ for galaxies with light-weighted stellar ages between $20$ Myr and $\simeq 100$ Myr.
+Indeed, it is arguably more likely that the stellar population ages at $z>10.5$ are $\gtrsim 30$ Myr, such that, on average, these galaxies will have intrinsic UV continuum slopes of $\beta_{\mathrm{int}} > -2.6$ (Fig. \ref{fig:nebular_modeling}).
+For example, \citet{cullen2017} analysed the stellar populations of simulated galaxies at $z=5$ and found that the typical intrinsic UV slopes assuming $f_{\mathrm{esc}}=0$ were $\beta \simeq -2.4$ for galaxies with light-weighted stellar ages between $20$ Myr and $\simeq 100$ Myr.
 Light-weighted ages of up to $100$ Myr are clearly plausible at ${z=11}$ as this would correspond to a formation redshift of ${z=13}$ and galaxies at this redshift have already been spectroscopically confirmed by \emph{JWST} \citep{curtis-lake2023}.
-Therefore, it is possible, and even likely, that the typical intrinsic slopes of the $z>10.5$ galaxies in our sample are redder than $\beta = -2.6$ (for $f_{\mathrm{esc}}=0$).
-In this case, an observed UV continuum slope of ${\beta_{\mathrm{obs}} = -2.6}$ indicates both negligible dust attenuation \emph{and} a non-zero escape fraction of ionization photons.
-We discuss implications for the escape fraction and reionization in more detail below.
+Therefore, it is possible and even likely that the typical intrinsic slopes of the $z>10.5$ galaxies in our sample are redder than $\beta = -2.6$ (for $f_{\mathrm{esc}}=0$).
+In this case, an observed UV continuum slope of ${\beta_{\mathrm{obs}} = -2.6}$ indicates both negligible dust attenuation \emph{and} and a nonzero escape fraction of ionising photons.
+We discuss implications for the escape fraction and reionisation in more detail below.

-Finally, it is worth acknowledging that our $\langle \beta \rangle$ constraints are formally consistent a value as red as $\langle \beta \rangle = -2.35$ within the uncertainties ($5\sigma$).
-Assuming an intrinsic slope of $\beta_{\mathrm{int}}=-2.6$ (i.e. an extremely young burst) this value would correspond to an upper limit of ${A_{\mathrm{UV}} \lesssim 0.2-0.5}$ depending on the assumed attenuation curve \citep{mclure2018}.
-However, for older and/or composite stellar populations (with $\beta_{\mathrm{int}}\simeq-2.4$), the implied upper limit on the UV attenuation would be closer to ${A_{\mathrm{UV}} \lesssim 0.1 - 0.2}$.
+Finally, it is worth acknowledging that our $\langle \beta \rangle$ constraints are formally consistent with a value as red as $\langle \beta \rangle = -2.35$ within the uncertainties ($5\sigma$).
+Assuming an intrinsic slope of $\beta_{\mathrm{int}}=-2.6$ (i.e. an extremely young burst), this value would correspond to an upper limit of ${A_{\mathrm{UV}} \lesssim 0.2-0.5}$ depending on the assumed attenuation curve \citep{mclure2018}.
+However, for older and/or composite stellar populations (with $\beta_{\mathrm{int}}\simeq-2.4$), the implied upper limit on UV attenuation would be closer to ${A_{\mathrm{UV}} \lesssim 0.1 - 0.2}$.
 Nevertheless, our formal best estimates are most consistent with negligible, essentially zero, dust attenuation.
 Below we consider some physical interpretations of dust-free systems in the young Universe.

-\subsubsection{The physical motivation for `dust-free' galaxies}
+\subsubsection{The physical motivation for dust-free galaxies}